-More questions about what I eat than style questions arrive in my inbox every day.
-The first question people will ask when they learn I do not eat meat is, “How do you get your protein?”
+Often, the first question people ask when they learn I do not eat meat is, “How do you get your protein?”

-Green peas and other oranic fruits and vegetables are always in my freezer.
+Green peas and other organic fruits and vegetables are always in my freezer.
 I buy only organic and read the label to make sure nothing is added.
 In the winter months, fresh organic produce in my area is tasteless because it has traveled for many miles and was harvested too early.
 The frozen organic produce was picked at its peak and frozen right away, so it has better taste and more nutrients.
 Foods in the legume family are good sources of vegetarian protein, and peas are no exception: One cup contains 7.9 grams—about the same as a cup of milk.
 I still try to buy leafy organic greens even in the winter months.
 Two cups of raw spinach, for example, contain 2.1 grams of protein, and one cup of chopped broccoli contains 8.1 grams.
-(I have been using those colorful little clips for years.)

 I eat all varieties of dried beans; black, white, pinto, heirloom, etc. One thing all beans have in common is their high amounts of protein.
 Two cups of kidney beans, for example, contain about 26 grams (almost the same as a Big Mac, which has 25 grams!).

 White beans and farro grain are soaking in water above.
-Later today I will drain them, add fresh water and slowly simmer them on the stovetop for about two hours.
-I will add spices, dried onion, and black strap molasses in the last few minutes of cooking.
+Later today, I will drain them, add fresh water, and slowly simmer them on the stovetop for about two hours.
+I will add spices, dried onion, and blackstrap molasses in the last few minutes of cooking.
 Do not add salt to the water until the end.
 Salt makes the beans tough.
-I will eat the beans with other vegetables or in soups or make into hummus over the next few days.
-You can also use canned beans, but be sure to rinse them well and use fresh water to warm them on the stovetop.
-They normally have lots of salt added to them when they are canned.
+I will eat them with other vegetables or soups or make them into hummus over the next few days.
+You can also use canned beans, but be sure to rinse them thoroughly and use fresh water to warm them on the stovetop.
+They usually have lots of salt added to them when they are canned.

-Chickpeas or garbanzo beans are also legumes that can be tossed into salads, fried and salted as a crispy snack, or pureed into a hummus.
-They contain 7.3 grams of protein in just half a cup, and are also high in fiber and low in calories.
-I use the dried ones as shown above.
-You can use canned ones but wash and drain them well before using.
+Chickpeas or garbanzo beans are good tossed into salads, fried and salted as a crispy snack, or pureed into a hummus.
+They contain 7.3 grams of protein in just half a cup and are also high in fiber and low in calories.
+I use the dried ones, as shown above.
+You can use canned ones but wash and drain them well before using them.

 Hemp can be found in some cereals and trail mixes, or you can buy hemp seeds (10 grams of protein in 3 tablespoons) and add them to smoothies, pestos, or baked goods.
 Hemp milk can also be a dairy-free way to add protein to your diet, and it’s even lower in calories than skim milk.

-My results are back from my Doctor visit earlier this week.
+My results are back from my doctor’s visit earlier this week.
 Bone density, good.
 My blood test results were all normal.
 Weight has stayed about the same for the past five years (first time in my adult life!).
 Blood Pressure 118 / 70.
-I still do not take any medications, supplements or vitamins.
+I still do not take any medications, supplements, or vitamins.
 I get everything I need to maintain my good health from the food I eat.
-I hope my example and explaintions help you to improve your food choices so that you can enjoy your best health ever.
+I hope my example and explanations help you improve your food choices to enjoy your best health ever.